diyan/pywinrm/README.md

 2. Use NTLM, Kerberos, or CredSSP as the transport auth

-Using an HTTPS endpoint is recommended, as it will encrypt all the data sent to the server (including the credentials), and works with all transport auth types.
+Using an HTTPS endpoint is recommended, as it will encrypt all the data sent to the server (including all headers), works securely with all auth types, and can properly verify remote host identity (when used with certificates signed by a verifiable certificate authority).
 You can use [this script](https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1) to easily set up a HTTPS endpoint on WinRM with a self-signed certificate, but the use of a verifiable certificate authority is recommended in production environments.

 The second option is to use NTLM, Kerberos, or CredSSP, and set the `message_encryption` arg to protocol to `auto` (the default value) or `always`.
 This will use the authentication GSS-API Wrap and Unwrap methods to encrypt the message contents sent to the server.
-This form of encryption is independent from the transport layer like TLS and is currently only supported by the NTLM and CredSSP transport auth.
+This form of encryption is independent of the transport layer, and the strength of the encryption used varies with the underlying authentication type selected (NTLM generally being the weakest and CredSSP the strongest).

 To configure message encryption you can use the `message_encryption` argument when initialising protocol.
 This option has 3 values that can be set as shown